kwhite2/git/lessons.md

 Next, let's configure git so that it can identify who we are.
 This information is useful because it connects identifying information with the changes you make in your repository.

-Type the following into your command line, filling in the sections—below labeled "John Doe"—for your name and email (use quotations where you see them).
+Type the following into your command line, replacing the "John Doe" and johndoe@example.com with your name and email (use quotations where you see them).
 This does not necessarily need to be the name and email you used to sign up for GitHub.
-Remember, these are different spaces and softwares.
+Remember, these are different spaces and different softwares.
 ```
 git config --global user.name "John Doe"
 git config --global user.email johndoe@example.com
 ```
-To check your set-up, use:
+To check your set-up, type the following command into your terminal:
 ```
 git config --list
 ```
-You'll get something that looks like this:
+You should get something that looks like this except with whatever information you entered previously:
 ```
 user.name=Superstar Git User
 user.email=gitsuperstar@gmail.com